saifeddineabdejelil/GildedRose-Refactoring-Kata/README.md

     - last (if block) try to put item name logic in if condition and keep the check in sellin value for now 8- put conditon linked to sell in (<0) under conditons by item name.
 9- group the treatments linked to each item under the item name condition.
+10- Create new methods to update quality and sell in values.